-MR behaviors have a close relationship with ER, as both sets of actions involve control and exploitation through the use of rage, contempt, disdain, and perverse entitlement.
-Whereas ER speaks to the fusion of anger and sex, MR speaks to the synthesis of anger and money.
+Monetized Rage (MR) behaviors have a close relationship with ER, as both sets of actions involve control and exploitation through the use of rage, contempt, disdain, and perverse entitlement.
+Whereas ER is about sex, MR is about financial control and exploitation fueled by covert or overt levels of rage and shame.

 There is a greater potential for exploitation of a vulnerable person with sex or money when the more powerful individual is in a position to deny or grant access of sought resources.
 These two forms of abuse or control are not mutually exclusive.
 When money and sex are fused in the service of exploitation, the two create an even more destructive form of rage and control often exhibited in narcissistic, and potentially psychopathic populations.

 Monetized Rage, like Eroticized Rage, is opportunistic and frequently rooted in deep feelings of anger and shame that justify exploitation for personal gain and are synonymous with narcissism.
 Narcissists crave authority and power.
 This assumes self-entitlement, grandiose and biased views of the self, while exploiting relationships for their sexual or financial benefit.